 Micromanagement is, more often than not, is considered as a negative connotation that denotes a lack of freedom at the workplace.
 It leads to a toxic work environment, diminished performances, and increased employee turnover.
 When the workflows process is correctly mapped, managers will automatically invest less time in micromanaging their employees.
 Reduced micromanaging will therefore result in increased productivity and improved manager-employee relationships!

 To achieve success, an organization must motivate and encourage its employees in all the best ways possible.
 The best way to do so is by giving them full responsibility for the task they are working on.
-It is an approach where the employers can let the employees finish their tasks and question or discuss with them afterward.

 Reduced micromanagement automatically results in an increase in accountability.
 By a clearly laid out and efficient workflow, the whole team can see what is happening and what is required to be done.
 Every employee knows about the tasks that are to be completed, what their responsibilities are, and what is the deadline for completing those specified tasks.
 Managers will also be spending less time micromanaging their employees and more time on tasks that have a higher significance.